iqtree/cmaple/CMapleLib.md

 			main.cpp main.h
 		)

-    	# Step 3: Add the binary tree to the search path for include files so that we will find cmaple/cmaple_config.h
+    	# Step 3: Add the binary tree to the search path for include files so that we can find cmaple/cmaple_config.h
     	include_directories("${PROJECT_BINARY_DIR}/cmaple")

     	# Step 4: Add linking libraries